attila-lendvai/maru/README.md

 > Maru is in particular trying to be malleable at the very lowest levels,
 > so any special interest that cannot be accommodated easily within the common
 > platform would be a strong indicator of a deficiency within the platform
 > that should be addressed rather than disinherited.
+(Ian Piumarta)

 ## How